Magnesium Deficiency In Alcoholics And Alcohol Abusers

-- Lack of magnesium in regular diet.
+- lack of magnesium in a regular diet

-- Gastrointestinal issues, such as vomiting and diarrhea
+- gastrointestinal issues, such as vomiting and diarrhea

-- Renal magnesium waste (studies show that magnesium leaves the kidneys at 260% the typical rate within minutes of consuming alcohol).
+- renal magnesium waste (studies show that magnesium leaves the kidneys at 260% the typical rate within minutes of consuming alcohol)

 Symptoms of Magnesium Loss

-Magnesium loss is common among those struggling with alcohol addiction.
-Even worse, many of these same alcoholics are predisposed to becoming dangerously magnesium-deficient.
-This is a major health risk as magnesium plays a role in every part of the human body, especially the muscles, kidney, and heart.
+Magnesium loss is common among those struggling with alcohol abuse.
+Even worse, many of these individuals are predisposed to becoming dangerously magnesium-deficient.
+This is a significant health risk as magnesium plays a role in every part of the human body, especially the muscles, kidney, and heart.

 Common symptoms of magnesium deficiency include:

-- Joint pains
+- joint pains

 Conditions Made Worse By Magnesium Deficiency

-Long-term alcohol abuse carries countless risks, and every alcoholic will have unique personal health factors that can contribute to these risks.
+Long-term alcohol abuse carries numerous risks, and every alcoholic will have unique personal health factors that can contribute to these risks.

-Treating Magnesium Deficiency
+Treating Magnesium Deficiency and Alcohol Addiction

 In addition to eating foods naturally rich in magnesium and limiting one’s alcohol intake, magnesium can be taken as a supplement as a means of correcting a deficiency.

-Replacing the body’s magnesium levels also helps restore lost cell and enzyme function, leading to better metabolism, more energy and healthier organ function.
+Replacing the body’s magnesium levels also helps restore lost cell and enzyme function, leading to a better metabolism, more energy, and healthier organ function.